Dostoevsky once said, “Much unhappiness has come into the world because of bewilderment and things left unsaid.”

 - Decreases the chance for burnout — According to a study conducted by Edelman Data and Intelligence, 50% of employees and 53% of managers have experienced at least some level of burnout.
 Burnout is linked with the stress of having a lot of work to do and not enough time and resources to do it.
 Teamwork can alleviate this kind of stress as teams share the workload.

-Teamwork and communication are interlinked and dependent on one another.
-A study done on teamwork and team decision-making showed that teams tend to reach conclusions through the exchange of arguments and communication, which leads to better group performance.
+Aside from that, a 2021 study done on teamwork and team decision making showed that teams tend to reach conclusions through the exchange of arguments and communication, which leads to:

 - Better understanding,